seven days and six nights in the Pearl of the Caribbean

 - Visit the community project Muraleando, a neighborhood in Havana which was inspired by the children of the community and housed in an abandoned water tank.
 Murals, sculptures, and paintings adorn the buildings and street corners of what was once a very depressed area.
 Instruction of music, dance, sculpting, painting and other arts are available for the children, many who come from low-income families or have behavioral challenges.
 Jeanne Schulz, the widow of cartoonist Charles M. Schulz (best known for his comic strip Peanuts which featured Charlie Brown and Snoopy), visited Muraleando and subsequently authorized an artist, her son, to paint two Snoopy murals for the community center.
 A giant Snoopy will greet you at the entrance.
 (Included)

 - Traveling back through Old Havana you will visit Centro Cultural Antiguos Almacenes de Depósito San José, a giant craft market offering some of the most favored objects of Havana: garish-colored paintings by local artists, guayaberas (short-sleeve, open-neck Cuban shirts), sculptures, leather, jewelry, and various trinkets & gadgets bearing the image of Che Guevara The souvenirs here are high quality, which is why you will see as many locals as tourists among the shoppers.
 The metal-framed structure itself, an old, fully renovated maritime warehouse, very retro and Art Deco, is worth the visit alone.
-(Included)
+(Optional)

 - Return to hotel